-The vibrant combination is so irresistible, every kid (and kid-at-heart) has to have it!
+This vibrant concoction is so irresistible, every kid (and kid-at-heart) has to have it!

 But what about the taste?
 Is it just colored vanilla ice cream?
 Or does each color represent a different flavor?

 That’s what we’re here to address today.
-We’ll give you the inside scoop about this superb ice cream – its history, what it tastes like, and where to get it.
+I’ll give you the inside scoop about this superb ice cream flavor – its history, what it tastes like, and where to get it.

 So, let’s dig in, shall we?